Coward

 From Spain, Rodrigo Sorogoyen comes with The Beloved (El Ser Querido), starring Javier Bardem as a celebrated filmmaker shooting a 1930s‑set drama in the Sahara desert who is reunited with his daughter, a struggling actress.
 The director’s previous features include 2022 Cannes Premiere title The Beasts, which went on to win nine of Spain’s Goya awards.
 Goodfellas is selling.

-Pedro Almodovar’s Bitter Christmas, which recently opened in Spain, also gets a Competition slot.
-The story follows Elsa, an advertising director who does not give herself time to mourn the death of her mother in December, and travels to Lanzarote with her friend Patricia.
+Almodovar’s Bitter Christmas, which recently opened in Spain, also gets a Competition slot.
+The story follows Elsa, an advertising director who does not give herself time to mourn the death of her mother, and travels to Lanzarote with her friend Patricia.
 It will be the Spanish director’s eighth film in Competition.

-From Japan, Hirokazu Kore-eda – who won the Palme d’Or in 2018 for Shoplifters - brings Sheep In The Box, set in the near future about a couple who take a humanoid robot into their home as their son.
-Goodfellas handles international sales, with K2 Pictures repping Asia.
+From Japan, Kore-eda – who won the Palme d’Or in 2018 for Shoplifters – brings Sheep In The Box, set in the near future about a couple who take a humanoid robot into their home as their son.
+Goodfellas handles international sales, with Gaga repping Asia.

 Japan’s Koji Fukada comes with Nagi Notes, centring on a sculptor living in the shadow of a past love that continues to shape her art.
-Fukada has had three films at Cannes previously, including Harmonium which played in Un Certain Regard in 2016 and 2025’s Love on Trial in Cannes Premiere.
+Fukada has previously had three films at Cannes, including Harmonium which played in Un Certain Regard in 2016 and Love on Trial in Cannes Premiere last year.
 Mk2 is selling.

-Making her competition debut is German director Valeska Grisebach with The Dreamed Adventure.
-Set in the border region between Bulgaria, Greece, and Turkey, it’s about a woman who agrees to a deal to help an old acquaintance, entering dangerous territory, where she is confronted not only with her own past but also with her desires.
+Making her Competition debut is German director Valeska Grisebach with The Dreamed Adventure.
+Set in the border region between Bulgaria, Greece, and Turkey, it is about a woman who agrees to a deal to help an old acquaintance, entering dangerous territory, where she is confronted not only with her own past but also with her desires.
 Grisebach’s film Western played in Un Certain Regard in 2017.

 French contingent

-France’s Lea Mysius jumps into Competition with Stories Of The Night starring Hafsia Herzi, Monica Bellucci and Bastien Bouillon.
-Mysius’ Ava and The Five Devils both premiered at Cannes, in Critics’ Week and Directors’ Fortnight respectively.
+France’s Lea Mysius jumps into Competition with The Birthday Partystarring Hafsia Herzi, Monica Bellucci and Bastien Bouillon.
+Mysius’ Ava and The Five Devils both premiered at Cannes, in Critics’ Week in 2017 and Directors’ Fortnight in 2022 respectively.

-Also moving into Competition is France’s Charline Bourgeois-Tacquet with A Woman’s Life, after her debut Anais in Love world premiered at Critics Week in 2021.
-A Woman’s Life’s cast includes Léa Drucker and Mélanie Thierry.
-Told in eleven chapters, it is billed as a contemporary, nuanced and moving portrait of a woman in her fifties.
+Also moving into Competition is France’s Charline Bourgeois-Tacquet with A Woman’s Life, after her debut Anais in Love world premiered in Critics’ Week in 2021.
+The cast includes Léa Drucker and Mélanie Thierry.
+Told in 11 chapters, it is billed as a contemporary, nuanced and moving portrait of a woman in her fifties.
+Be For Films is selling.

-France’s Emmanuel Marre, who co-directed Critics’ Week 2021 title Rien A Foutre, makes his Competition debut with Notre Salut, a Second World War drama starring Anatomy Of A Fall’s Swann Arlaud.
+France’s Emmanuel Marre, who co-directed Critics’ Week 2021 title Rien A Foutre, makes his Competition debut with Notre Salut, a Second World War drama set in Vichy France starring Anatomy Of A Fall’s Swann Arlaud.
+Charades is handling sales.

-France’s Jeanne Herry launches Garance, which reteams the director with Cannes favourite Adele Exarchopoulos.
-Herry penned the screenplay for Le Royaume, which played in Un Certain Regard in 2024.
+France’s Jeanne Herry will premiere Another Day (Garance), which reunites the director with Cannes favourite Adele Exarchopoulos, who plays a gifted young actress who has yet to earn the recognition she craves.
+Studiocanal handles sales.
+Herry previously penned the screenplay for Le Royaume, which played in Un Certain Regard in 2024.

 Arthur Harari, the Oscar-winning co-writer of Anatomy Of A Fall and director of Onoda, which opened Cannes’ Un Certain Regard in 2021, is back with The Unknown.
 Lea Seydoux and Niels Schneider lead the cast of the film about a man who wakes up in the body of an unknown woman.
 Neon has already snapped up North American rights from Pathe.

-Korean filmmaker Na Hong-Jin’s sci-fi thriller Hope, starring Hwang Jung-min, Zo In-sung, Hoyeon, Taylor Russell, Alicia Vikander, Cameron Britton and Michael Fassbender, is also selected for Competition.
+Korean filmmaker Na Hong-Jin’s makes his English-language debut with sci-fi thriller Hope, starring Hwang Jung-min, Zo In-sung, Hoyeon, Taylor Russell, Alicia Vikander, Cameron Britton and Michael Fassbender.
 International sales are handled by Plus M Entertainment and UTA Independent Film Group representing North America.
-The director has had three films in Cannes official selection, most recently 2016 Out of Competition title Goksung.
+The director’s previous films The Chaser, The Yellow Sea and The Wailing all premiered at Cannes.
+It marks a return for South Korea having not had a single feature chosen for Official Selection in 2025.

-Frémaux hinted that he would be adding one more film to Competition by a high-profile male director, without mentioning names.
-Missing from the competition line-up this year are anticipated films such as Paper Tiger by US filmmaker and Cannes regular James Gray, and The Entertainment System Is Down by Palme d’Or winner Ruben Östlund.
+Frémaux hinted that he would be adding one more film to Competition by a high-profile male director.
+Missing from the Competition lineup this year are anticipated films such as Paper Tiger by US filmmaker and Cannes regular James Gray, and The Entertainment System Is Down by Palme d’Or winner Ruben Östlund.

 Park Chan-wook will preside over the jury.
 Peter Jackson and Barbra Streisand will receive the honorary Palme d’Or.